Salah856/AWS_Community_ML/Sagemaker_articles/Data_Processing.md

 This part assumes that you have hands-on knowledge of Pandas, Numpy, and Scikit-Learn.
 These packages are required for the data processing steps.
 If not, then it is recommended that you explore these packages to get some hands-on experience before moving on to learning SageMaker.

+The dataset that we will be using for processing is the Big Mart sales dataset, which can be downloaded from Kaggle at ``` www.kaggle.com/devashish0507/big-mart-sales-prediction ```